-SLR Consulting Australia Pty Ltd (SLR Consulting) was commissioned by Goodman Property Services (Aust) Pty Ltd (the Client) to prepare a waste management plan (WMP) for the construction and operation of Precinct 1 to Precinct 5 consisting of warehouse and distribution facilities located at Oakdale West, Horsley Park (the Development), as part of the Oakdale West Operational Environmental Management Plan in accordance with Condition D131 of SSD 7348.
+SLR Consulting Australia Pty Ltd (SLR Consulting) was commissioned by Goodman Property Services (Aust) Pty Ltd (the Client) to prepare a waste management plan (WMP) for the construction and operation of Lot 1A, a warehouse and distribution facility, at the Oakdale West Estate, Horsley Park (the Development).

-The Development was previously approved under a Development Application (DA) submission in accordance with the Secretary's Environmental Assessment Requirements (SEARs) for the State Significant Development (SSD 15\7348) application.
+The Development was approved under a previous development application (DA) submission in accordance with the Secretary's Environmental Assessment Requirements (SEARs) for the State Significant Development (SSD 15\7348) application.
+This waste management plan supports a modification (MOD) application to the NSW Department of Planning and Environment (DPE).